jimlohse/firewallProjectPublic/README.md

 # firewallProjectPublic

-Hi, I'm sharing several Snort 3 config files here.
+Hi, I'm sharing several Snort 3 and Docker config files here.

 Originally I posted this seeking help in getting Snort 3 running in a Docker container (inside a VM, to boot).